imcharliesparks/GoodGame-Web/docs/rag_overview.md

 ## Usage Notes
 - Set required envs: `ARGUS_URL`, Clerk keys, `CLERK_JWT_TEMPLATE_NAME`, and `OPENAI_API_KEY` or `GROQ_API_KEY` (+ `CURRENT_RAG_PROVIDER`, optional `GROQ_MODEL`).
-- Library board must contain games; otherwise response will be empty.
+- If no boards have games, the response will be empty.
 - Structured outputs are only used on OpenAI; Groq uses plain-text parsing to avoid `json_schema` limitations.